 4. Eliminate The Distractions Around You

 If you find yourself checking your Instagram feed every few minutes, you are probably distracted from performing the task at hand.
 Although eliminating every single work distraction may not be possible, trying your best to do so can help you focus better and increase your overall productivity.
-Decluttering and organizing your work station also helps make your environment conducive to productive
+Decluttering and organizing your work station also helps make your environment conducive to productive working.

 5. Minimize Multitasking